-For posting something you find online without leaving the page you’re on.
-Click the bookmarklet to open a post form in a new window.
-It’ll be pre-filled with things from the page you're looking at, including source information (one less thing to worry about).
+Click the extension icon on your browser's toolbar to open a post form in a new window.
+It’ll be pre-filled with things from the page you're on, including source information.
 Add anything you want to the post, then either publish it immediately, queue it for later, or save it as a draft.

-Paste an image's URL into the post form and poof, the actual image appears in its place.
+Paste an image's URL into the post form; the image will appear in its place.

-If you use Markdown or HTML for all of your posts, you can choose to make either of those the default text editor in dashboard settings.
+If you use Markdown or HTML frequently when creating your posts, you can choose to make either of those the default text editor in dashboard settings.
 You can always flip back and forth while you’re making the post.
 This just saves you a click.

 Subscribe to a Tumblr

 You can subscribe to a blog you follow to get notifications whenever it’s updated with a fresh post.

 Tap on the person-shaped icon in the upper right corner of a blog you follow (or on the web, hover over a blog’s avatar and click the person-shaped icon).
 Then, tap or click "Get notifications."
 You can also subscribe by visiting their URL and clicking the "Get Notifications" button that appears in the top right corner of the screen.
 If you’ve subscribed to a blog, you’ll see a small lightning bolt next to the person-shaped icon when you view that blog.

 To stop notifications, tap or click the person-shaped icon again and tap "Stop notifications."
 If you unfollow a blog, you will no longer be subscribed and notifications will stop.